Earth System Science and Policy (ESSP)

 ESSP 450.
 Environmental and Natural Resource Economics.
 3 Credits.

-This course will cover the general topics in the field of environmental and natural resource economics: market failure, pollution regulation, the valuation of environmental amenities, the use of renewable and non-renewable resources over time, and the economics of biodiversity conservation, climate change and sustainability.
-We will analyze the issue of efficient use of resources over time, whether market equilibrium achieves an efficient outcome, common property resources, imperfect competition in energy market, and uncertainty, irreversibility and discounting related issues in environmental policy design.
+This course will cover the general topics in the field of environmental and natural resource economics: market failure, pollution regulation, the valuation of environmental amenities, renewable and non-renewable resources management, and the economics of biodiversity conservation, climate change and sustainability.
 The course has a strong focus on the interaction between human society and natural environmental systems and the connection between market equilibrium and social sustainability.
-Prerequisite: ECON 201 or consent of instructor.
-F.
+F, odd years.

 ESSP 460.
 Global Environmental Policy.
 3 Credits.